Links on Fetal Development

 Books on Fetal Development

-Milestones of Fetal Development by Week
+Milestones of Fetal Development from the Moment of Conception:

 - Conception occurs when the sperm fertilizes the egg

 - Gender is determined by the sperm, which carries either an X or a Y chromosome.
 An X chromosome indicates a female baby, and Y denotes male.